AlchemistSimulator/Alchemist/README.md

 0. If prompted to override any .idea file, try to answer <kbd>No</kbd>.
 It's possible that IntelliJ refuses to proceed, in which case click <kbd>Finish</kbd> again, then select <kbd>Yes</kbd>.
 0. A dialog stating that "IntelliJ IDEA found a Gradle build script" may appear, in such case answer <kbd>Import Gradle Project</kbd>.
 0. Wait for the IDE to import the project from Gradle.
 The process may take several minutes, due to the amount of dependencies.
 Should the synchronization fail, make sure that the IDE's Gradle is configured correctly:
 0. In 'Settings -> Build, Execution, Deployment -> Build Tools > Gradle', for the option 'Use Gradle from' select 'gradle-wrapper.properties file'.
-Enabling auto-import is also recommended..
+Enabling auto-import is also recommended.
-0. **Important:** Alchemist requires java 11+, so make sure the 'Gradle JVM' option points to such a version (if you don't have a compatible version of the JDK installed make sure to get one).
+0. **Important:** Alchemist requires java 11+, so make sure the 'Gradle JVM' option points to such a version (if you don't have a JDK 11+ installed make sure to get one).
 0. Once imported, the project may still be unable to compile, due to missing sources in incarnation-biochemistry.
 This problem can be solved by opening the IntelliJ terminal (e.g. with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>A</kbd>, typing "terminal" and pressing <kbd>Enter</kbd>), and issue:
   - *On Unix: * `./gradlew alchemist-incarnation-biochemistry:generateGrammarSource`
   - *On Windows: * `gradlew.bat alchemist-incarnation-biochemistry:generateGrammarSource`